 Is a permit required to purchase a handgun in Michigan?

 Only Michigan residents may purchase pistols in Michigan.
-A NICS background check is performed on all commercial firearm sales at the time of purchase.
-The FFL may elect to use a valid Michigan License to Purchase a Pistol (received from your local police department) in lieu of a NICS background check.
+A National Instant Criminal Background Check System (NICS) background check is performed on all commercial firearm sales at the time of purchase.
+The Federal Firearms Licensee (FFL) may elect to use a valid Michigan License to Purchase a Pistol (received from your local police department) in lieu of a NICS background check.
 The buyer must be at least 21 years of age, a resident of Michigan, possess a clean criminal background, and be mentally stable.
 Upon purchase a Pistol Sales Record (RI-60) form is completed.
 One copy of this form will be kept by the seller, one by the purchaser, and the third must be filed with the Michigan State Police through your local police department within 10 days of your purchase.

 Background Checks for Private Gun Sales?